 However, as Chris points out, with great power comes great responsibility, and this is especially true when it comes to designing animation.
 So we invited Chris along with a few other animation experts to share some of the biggest mistakes people make when they use animation.
-They also offer some practical tips to help you avoid those mistakes and improve the user experience instead.
+They also offer some practical tips to help you avoid those mistakes and improve the user experience and HCI instead.

 Don’t animate all the things

 Chris cautions that less is more.
 Just because you can animate something doesn’t mean you should.